 - place your hands on your gut

 - repeat for 1 -3 minutes

 Kefir is an ancient healing superfood from the Caucasus Mountains that has provided microbiome support for over 2,000 years.
-It’s a probiotic-rich drink high in protein, calcium, and vitamin D. The probiotic cultures in our kefir and vegan Plantiful may help to support your gut health and immune system.
+It’s a probiotic-rich drink high in protein, calcium, and vitamin D. The probiotic cultures in our kefir may help to support your gut health and immune system.
 70-80% of the cells that make up the immune system are located in the gut, so nourishing it with probiotics may help keep it balanced and ready to fight off infection.
 The gut plays an integral role in protecting you against pathogens and viruses.
 Just as your skin protects you against foreign invaders on the outside, your gut lining protects you on the inside.

 90% of serotonin, a hormone that affects mood, is produced by the cells in the gut.
 An unbalanced gut can trigger anxiety, depression, and mood swings, which can weaken your immune system.
 Research has shown that probiotic-rich foods decrease anxiety and boost mood.
 That makes kefir a great wellbeing tool because it contains 12 live and active probiotic cultures that aid in balancing your gut.